Salvo-Dippolito/ontological_surveyor/README.md

 ### UML structure

-This is the project's UML:
+This is the project's UML diagram:

 <img
     src="/images/UML.jpg"